Pillow Snob Reviews

 Buckwheat: 5+ year breakdown.
 Cannot clean.

-In our opinion, no. There’s plenty of alternatives without the smell.
+In my opinion, no. There’s plenty of alternatives without the smell.

 Down alternative: not the coolest compared to buckwheat but has way better pressure relief.